Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Present Location: Hessischen Landesmuseum (Hassia State Museum) in Darmstadt Germany Inv.
 Nr.
 Kg 37:19.
 Acquired in 1957.

 Adornment: Primitively done.
-Incorrectly drawn hourlines and zodiacal hyperbolas (sun calendar) in hexagon, hours 4-9-12 in twisted ribbon.
-Framework with floral tendrils.
-Sunspot.
-Chapter ribbon and margin pattern yellowish brown.
+Has incorrectly drawn hourlines and zodiacal hyperbolas (sun calendar) in hexagon, hours 4-9-12 in twisted ribbon.
+The framework has floral tendrils and there is a sunspot.
+Chapter ribbon and margin pattern is yellowish brown.

 Inscription: undetermined

-Condition: has cracks, holes for gnomon and mounting.
-Hour numbers faded away.
+Condition: Dial has cracks and holes for gnomon and mounting.
+Hour numbers are faded away.

 Videotape Transcript of Dial 143 only: Here